pedrampasandide/C-Programming-For-Noobs/README.md

 If you find any typos or issues in the book, feel free to open an issue in this repository.
 Your feedback is greatly appreciated!

 ## Acknowledgments
 Thank you to everyone, especially my students, who provided me with their feedback.
 I hope you find the book insightful and enjoyable!

+## What's New?
+Some emailed me about typos and issues in the textbook.
+I really appreciate your interest and passion.
+I decided to leave the reproducible LaTeX file here so students can continuously develop their own version and add notes.
+You'll need to install some LaTex packages, I'm sure you'll manage it.